Priyansh005d/Snake-Water-Gun-Game/README.md

-# 🐍 Snake, Water, Gun Game – Python CLI Version
+# 🐍 Snake, Water, Gun Game – Python

 This is a fun and minimal Python game based on the classic **"Snake, Water, Gun"** – a twist on Rock, Paper, Scissors!
 Play against the computer in your terminal.